 These Healthy Chocolate Chip Muffins are packed with protein and nutrients.
-They’re the perfect, guilt-free way to satisfy your sweet tooth in the morning, and the added plant based protein will help you to feel full until your next meal.
-These healthy muffins can be made regular sized, mini or even in a loaf pan.
+They’re the perfect, guilt-free way to satisfy your sweet tooth in the morning, and the added plant-based protein will help you to feel full until your next meal.
+These healthy muffins can be made regular-sized, mini, or even in a loaf pan.

 Why You’ll Love This Healthy Muffin Recipe